JamesYech/uMemoryGame/README.md

 Top scores are stored locally and will be saved session to session if the users browser permits.

-**ISSUES**

-Margins around cards don't calculate correctly.
-This fixed in branch FF-Fix but I had already submitted the master to Udacity.
-After project review I will merge the two branches.

 **CREDITS**

 See the footer section of the game for web pages I found useful during the development of this project.